EGI-Federation/documentation/content/en/providers/datahub/oneprovider/_index.md

 {{% alert title="Warning" color="warning" %}}

 The Oneprovider installation includes also a Memcached server running on port 11211.
-Please make sure that that port is not open to the internet by setting up proper local firewall rules.
+Please ensure that this port and other unused ports are not open to the internet by setting up proper local firewall rules.

 {{% /alert %}}